Git Quick Start Guide

 5

-// Clone all branches of the repository
+// Clone the entire repository

 $ git clone ${remote_repo}